Links in Blazor Sankey Diagram

 }

-In this example, we define multiple links connecting nodes across different categories such as source, energy types, and usage groups.
+In this example, multiple links connect nodes across sources, energy carriers, and usage sectors.

 Blazor Sankey Link Customization